z7i/NHentai-android/README.md

 WARNING: This application contains sexually explicit content that is not suitable for minors.

 You can download release version from here: https://github.com/fython/NHentai-android/releases

+## Suspension of maintenance

+Due to time and some reasons, this project was suspended for maintenance.
+I am very sorry for the inconvenience!
+Here I recommend another similar application: [EhViewer](https://github.com/seven332/EhViewer), which has more powerful features and stability, is also currently ongoing maintenance.

 ## Screenshots